-- Services for an occupational disability When used in occupational disability situations, "services" means any activity which, even though it may not be substantial gainful activity as defined in DCM 10.4, is - (i) Done by a person in employment or self-employment for pay or profit, or is the kind normally done for pay or profit; and - (ii) The activity is a return to the same duties of the annuitant's regular railroad occupation or the activity so closely approximates the duties of the regular railroad occupation as to demonstrate the ability to perform those duties. - 2.
+- 1. Services for an occupational disability When used in occupational disability situations, "services" means any activity which, even though it may not be substantial gainful activity as defined in DCM 10.4, is - (i) Done by a person in employment or self-employment for pay or profit, or is the kind normally done for pay or profit; and - (ii) The activity is a return to the same duties of the annuitant's regular railroad occupation or the activity so closely approximates the duties of the regular railroad occupation as to demonstrate the ability to perform those duties. - 2.
 Service for annuitants disabled for any regular employment When used in total and permanent disability situations, "services" means any activity, even though it is not substantial gainful activity, which is done by the annuitant in employment or self-employment for pay or profit, or is the kind normally done for pay or profit.
-If the annuitant is employed, DPS will consider his or her work to be

-"services" if in any calendar year the annuitant earns more than the allowable amount in the chart below.
+If the annuitant is employed, DPS will consider his or her work to be "services" if in any calendar year the annuitant earns more than the allowable amount.
+Click here for monthly earnings threshold chart for Trial Work Period: Monthly Earnings Threshold for Trial Work Period.